 baby parenting sleep blog toddlers

+Toddlers nap until 3 to 4 years old, on average.
+Learn all you need to know about your toddler's nap based on my 10+ years as a sleep consultant.
 Why do toddlers need to nap?
 Toddlers need to nap to support their growth and development.
 Their bodies and brains are growing at very rapid rates and they need time to recharge and process all of the many things they are learning all. of. the. time.
-In addition, toddlers are little people, just like us, who become irritable without enough sleep.
-Your toddler will be much happier and better behaved with adequate sleep, which will also cut down on temper tantrums (but we can't guarantee
+In addition, toddlers are little people, just like us, who become irritable without enough

 Almost everyone knows newborns need to sleep virtually all day and all night.
 And, babies need a lot of sleep day and night, too.
 But, what about toddlers and preschoolers?
 How much sleep does a 3-year-old need?
 Your 3 year old needs an average of 11 hours 15 minutes of sleep in a 24-hour period.
 Most of that sleep, if not all, will be made up of nighttime sleep.
 3-year-olds need an average of 9 hours, 45 minutes to 11 hours, 15 minutes at night and 0 to 1 1/2 hours of sleep during the day.